 Shoulder impingement can be diagnosed by a Physiotherapist or Sport Therapist and Rehabilitator through a series of questioning and physical tests.

 An ultrasound scan can also be useful to diagnose an impingement and to detect any associated injuries, such as Shoulder Bursitis, Rotator-cuff tears, or Shoulder Tendinopathy.

 There are many structures that can be injured in a Shoulder Impingement.
 Once the injury is suspected it is important to confirm the exact type of impingement it is, as treatment can vary depending on the specific structure.
 The Physiotherapist will be able to distinguish between structures and guide you through the rehab process.

-Researchers have concluded that there are essentially 7 stages that need to be covered to effectively rehabilitate these injuries and prevent recurrence.
+Researchers have concluded that there are essentially 7 stages of therapy that need to be covered to effectively rehabilitate these injuries and prevent recurrence.

 – Early Injury: Protection, Pain Relief & Anti-inflammatory Treatment